hazae41/network/rfc/TOKEN.md

 Alice <--- "My address is 0x... on Ethereum and I want at minimum 100 tokens" --- Bob

-Once Alice knows those three things, she can start mining tokens (from milliseconds to seconds depending on the difficulty).
+Once Alice knows those three things, she can start mining tokens (from milliseconds to seconds depending on the number of tokens).
 Once she found a solution to some cryptographic problem, her proof is ready to be sent to Bob.

 ### Non-interactive exchange